-From a continental perspective, $8.2 billion or 48% of Ghanaian exports by value were delivered to Asian countries while almost a third (31.4%) were sold to importers in Europe.
-Ghana shipped another 15% worth of goods to fellow African nations.
-Smaller percentages went to North America (4.3%), Latin America (1.2%) excluding Mexico but including the Caribbean, then Oceania (0.1%) led by New Zealand and Australia.
+From a continental perspective, 43.4% of Ghana’s exports by value were delivered to Asian countries while 32.9% were sold to importers in Europe.
+Ghana shipped another 17.7% worth of goods to fellow African trade partners.

 Ghana’s Top 10 Exports

-Ghana ’s top 10 exports accounted for 95.6% of the overall value of its global shipments.
+Ghana’s top 10 exports accounted for 95.1% of the overall value of its global shipments.

-In second place for improving export sales was fruits and nuts which rose 45.4%.
+In second place for improving export sales were fruits and nuts, thanks to a 41.4% improvement.